 1. Secure the brake disc to the hub with the four cap screws coated with blue Loctite #243.
 Tighten to 15 ft-lb.
 2. Apply grease to the splines in the hub.
 3. Install the hub assembly onto the shaft.
 4. Secure the hub assembly with the nut.
 Tighten only until snug.
-5. Secure the brake caliper to the knuckle with the two cap screws.
+5. Secure the brake caliper to the knuckle with two new "patch-lock" cap screws.
 Tighten the caliper to 20 ft-lb.